-Employers in the Denver community are an important resource for DU students who seek jobs to finance their education and gain real-world experience while pursuing their academic goals.
-We're here to help you meet your hiring needs while ensuring our students have a positive work experience outside of the classroom.
+Employers in the Denver community are an important resource for students who seek jobs to finance their education and gain real-world experience while pursuing their academic goals.
+DU is here to help you meet your hiring needs while ensuring students have a positive work experience outside of the classroom.

 Community Service Work-Study Program